Hernandez 2-run homer lifts Phillies over Nats 4-2

+WASHINGTON (AP) -- Cesar Hernandez became Philadelphia's first baserunner against Tanner Roark with a soft bunt single in the fourth inning.
+Hernandez had a much longer hit in the eighth that propelled the Phillies to a win.

-WASHINGTON (AP) -- Cesar Hernandez hit a tiebreaking, two-run homer off Joe Blanton in the eighth inning, and the Philadelphia Phillies beat the Washington Nationals 4-2 Saturday to stop a four-game losing streak.
+Hernandez's tiebreaking, two-run homer off Joe Blanton lifted Philadelphia over the Washington Nationals 4-2 Saturday to stop a four-game losing streak.

+''He didn't bunt for a hit that time,'' Phillies manager Pete Mackanin said.

-Blanton (0-2) relieved starter Tanner Roark to open the eighth, hit Freddy Galvis with a pitch and gave up Hernandez's one-out homer.
+Blanton (0-2) relieved Roark to open the eighth, hit Freddy Galvis with a pitch and gave up Hernandez's one-out homer.

-Jeremy Hellickson (2-0) allowed two runs and four hits in seven innings.
+''Just didn't execute mechanically,'' Blanton said of the slider Hernandez drove over the right-field wall. ''I'm a touch off right now.''

+Washington's bullpen has allowed 10 home runs in 11 games, three each off Blanton and Shawn Kelley.

 Hector Neris pitched a perfect eighth, and Joaquin Benoit a 1-2-3 ninth for his first save since signing with the Phillies as a free agent during the offseason.

-Roark gave up two runs and four hits in seven innings.
+Roark, 3-0 with a 0.79 ERA against the Phillies last year, gave up two runs and four hits in seven innings.
 He also singled and doubled.

 Anthony Rendon hit an RBI single since in the third, but the Phillies took a 2-1 lead in the fourth after Hernandez and Howie Kendrick both reached on bunt singles.
 Obduel Herrera hit a run-scoring double and Maikel Franco had an RBI grounder.